ericwang1120/generate-ngrx/README.md

 ```
 gen-ngrx
 ```
-Notice: this generator can only be used in node project.
+Notice: this generator can only be used in node project, for ngrx4.

 Currently, this generator will generate the following files in your **working directory**
 ```